GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 * [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy)
 * [Genome Taxonomy Database](https://gtdb.ecogenomic.org/)

-This problem exists because despite the existance of a formal [Code](https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.000778) for the naming of bacteria and archaea, because
+This problem exists despite the existance of a formal [Code](https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.000778) for the naming of bacteria and archaea, because

 1. There are no rules governing how we define the grouping of these names together, other than for type species
 1. Defunct synonyms and basonyms are not correctly purged from taxonomy lists (this is quite noticable with the NCBI taxonomy)